bigomics/NPmatch/README.md

 ## Usage example
 We provide a basic example on how to use NPmatch to correct batch effects (BEs) in a biological dataset.
-We use the GSE10846 dataset (Lenz et al., 2008), which include array gene expression profiling on clinical samples from diffuse large B-cell lymphoma (DLBCL) patients pre-treated with the pharmacological regimens CHOP and Rituximab-CHOP.
-Dataset includes two biological types of DLBCL: 167 ABC and 183 GCB samples.
-Treatment was performed prior to expression profiling and samples were split in the two treatment groups for processing.
-Thus, "treatment" represents a batch variable.
-We show that BEs in the uncorrected data appear evident with samples clustering by pharmacological treatment.
+We use the GSE10846 dataset (Lenz et al., 2008), which includes array gene expression profiling data from diffuse large B-cell lymphoma (DLBCL) samples from patients pre-treated with the pharmacological regimens CHOP and Rituximab-CHOP.
+Dataset includes two biological types of DLBCL: ABC and GCB.
+Because treatment was performed prior to expression profiling and samples were split in the two treatment groups, "treatment" represents a batch variable.
+We show that BEs in the uncorrected data appear evident with samples clustering by treatment.
 Following NPmatch batch correction, the samples cluster by DLBCL type, reflecting their biological heterogeneity.

 ``` r
 ## Load NPmatch and limma